looker-open-source/sdk-codegen/docs/rationale.md

 The Looker SDK for Python requires Python 3.7, due to the language features adopted for the code generator.
 A quick perusal of `methods.py` from the Python SDK package will show how types and generics are used in the Python SDK.

-The Looker SDK for Javascript is implemented in Typescript to take advantage of strong typing to encourage correctness.
+The Looker SDK for JavaScript is implemented in TypeScript to take advantage of strong typing to encourage correctness.
 Interfaces are used to describe the API method structures, so property names and requirements are verified while editing or compiling any SDK code.

 ## RESTful API support